huyoujinlab/scRCAT-seq/data_processing/README.md

 Plots:

-The fifth file is “accuracy.pdf”.
+The fifth file is `accuracy.pdf`.
 It shows the accuracy in identifying authentic TSSs and TESs with rf machine learning models.

-The sixth file is “distance.pdf”.
+The sixth file is `distance.pdf`.
 It shows the distance of the identified TSSs/TESs to those annotated in hg38.

-The seventh file is “pieTSS.pdf”.
+The seventh file is `pieTSS.pdf`.
 Pie chart shows the genomic distribution of the identified TSSs in hESC.

-The eighth file is “pieTES.pdf”.
+The eighth file is `pieTES.pdf`.
 Pie chart shows the genomic distribution of the identified TESs in hESC.

-The ninth file is “novel.pdf”.
+The ninth file is `novel.pdf`.
 It shows the number of novel isoforms of annotated genes and novel, unannotated transcripts in hESC.

 # Training on the model with own data (optional)
-In some cases, users may use their own dataset to train the model, they can use the SCCAT_customized_model.sh, when dataset for training should be deposit in the customized_model_training_threshold3 file.
+In some cases, users may use their own dataset to train the model, they can use the `SCCAT_customized_model.sh`, when dataset for training should be deposit in the customized_model_training_threshold3 file.
 The model will be trained with 70% of the data and tested on the rest 30%.
 The accuracy for the testing data would be saved in the customized_model_training_threshold3 folder.
 In the meantime, other dataset need to be processed to identify TSS and TES are input by specifying the directory after the paremeter "-5" and  "-3" respectively.
 The output files would be found in the output files.

 For example, here we train the model with hESC dataset, and use the model to predict the TSS and TES for same dataset.
 Users can choose different datasets.